jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Analysis-Design/readme.md

 - User(string ic, string n, string pn) is a parameterized constructor that initializes a User object with the given IC number, name, and phone number.
 - ~User() is a destructor
 - string getName() is an accessor that return the name of the user
-- string getPhoneNum() is an accessor that returns the phone number of the user
+- string getPhoneNum() is an accessor that returns the phoneNum of the user
 - string getIcNum() is an accessor that return the icNum of the user
 - void setName(string n) is a mutator that sets the name of the user
 - void setPhoneNum(string p) is a mutator that sets the phoneNum of the user